Non-Gaussian Geostatistical Modeling using (skew) t Processes: Introduction

+The methodology considered in this paper is implemented in the R package \texttt{GeoModels} \citep{Bevilacqua:2018aa}.
 The remainder of the paper is organized as follows.
 In Section \ref{sec:2} we introduce the $t$ process, study the second-order and geometrical properties and provide an analytic expression for the bivariate distribution.
 In Section \ref{sec:3}, we first study the finite dimensional distribution of the skew Gaussian process, and then we study the second-order properties of the skew-$t$ process.
-In Section \ref{sec:4}, we present a simulation study in order to investigate the performance of the $wpl$ method when estimating the $t$ process and the performance of the associated optimal linear predictor versus the optimal Gaussian predictor.
+In Section \ref{sec:4}, we present a simulation study in order to investigate the performance of the (misspecified) $wpl$ method when estimating the $t$ process and the performance of the associated optimal linear predictor versus the optimal Gaussian predictor.
 In Section \ref{sec:5}, we analyze a real data set of maximum temperature in Australia.
 Finally, in Section \ref{sec:6}, we give some conclusions.
+All the proofs has been deferred to the Appendix.